joakim/kay/README.md

 greet "Joe"  -- "Hey, Joe!"
 ```

-An inline _function_ implicitly returns the result of its expression.
-Here's the above _function_ as a one-liner:
+An inline function implicitly returns the result of its expression.
+Here's the above function as a one-liner:

 ```lua
 greet: '(name)' -> "Hey, {name}!"
 ```

-_Fields_ are lexically scoped.
-A _function_ is available within the _cell_ it's defined in and any nested _cells_:
+Fields are lexically scoped.
+A function is available within the cell it's defined in and any nested cells:

 ```lua
 greet: '(name)' -> "Hey, {name}!"